2019-2020 Assessment Descriptions

-In kindergarten through fifth grade, teachers use Aimsweb assessments as a benchmark assessment in reading to monitor progress and make instructional decisions regarding student performance and/or possible interventions.
-In sixth through twelfth grade, Aimsweb is used for brief, valid, and reliable assessments of reading, writing, and math performance.
-These assessments provide teachers with comparative data about student performance.
+AIMSWeb Plus assessments are benchmark assessments in reading and math to monitor progress and make instructional decisions regarding student performance and possible interventions.
+Reading assessments focus on early literacy, vocabulary, comprehension, and silent reading fluency.
+Math assessments focus on the skills of early numeracy, math computation, and math concepts and applications.
+These online assessments provide teachers with comparative data about student performance.

 Assessing Comprehension and Communication in English State to State for English Language Learners (ACCESS for ELLs)+